 A D-U-N-S (data universal numbering system) number is a unique nine-digit value assigned to your business.
 It is generated by Dun & Bradstreet (D&B) as a way to provide accurate and up-to-date information about the financial health and history of any company that has registered.

-D&B claim that more than 330 million global businesses have signed up for a D-U-N-S number.
+D&B claims that more than 330 million global businesses have signed up for a D-U-N-S number.

 Why a D-U-N-S Number is Important?